Vargasavour Recipes

 Recipe

 I remember watching my mother toast almonds and soak saffron like it was a quiet ritual.
-Once the albondigas (Spanish meatballs) hit the pan, everyone knew it was special.
-These Andalusian-style meatballs are seasoned with garlic, parsley, and warm spices, made with ground chicken, and simmered in a golden almond sauce.
-A comfort food from the Mediterranean, albondigas bring savory warmth, perfect for family dinners or quiet nights at home.
+Once the albondigas hit the pan, everyone knew something special was coming.
+These meatballs are made with ground chicken, garlic, parsley, and warm spices, then simmered in a golden almond sauce with toasted almonds, bread, saffron, and olive oil.

 You'll find the exact measurements in the recipe card, but here's a closer look at a few of the ingredients and why I use them.